You trust yourself to start a business, right?

 1. Why do I want to start a business?
 Name three of your primary factors.

 2. What kind of business do you want?
-Most businesses fit into one of the following categories; a home business, a brick-and-mortar business, or a location independent business.
+Most businesses fit into one of the following categories; a home business, an online business, a brick-and-mortar business – a combination of online and brick-and-mortar, or a location independent business.

 3. Do you want to sell products or services?
 The two are very different.
 A service business requires a lot less in terms of upstart capital.
 A product business requires product design, development, manufacturing, etc.